-To determine if a lap/shoulder belt properly fits a child, have the child put on the seat belt.
+To determine if a lap/shoulder belt properly fits a child, have the child sit all the way back in the seat, and put on the seat belt.
 Follow the instructions on page 15.
 Then check how the belt fits.

-If the shoulder part of the belt rests over the child's collarbone and against the center of the chest, as shown, the child is large enough to wear the seat belt.
+If the shoulder part of the belt rests over the child's collarbone and against the center of the chest, and the lap belt rests over the child's hipbones and touches the tops of the thighs as shown, the child is probably big enough to wear the seat belt.

-However, if the belt touches or crosses the child's neck, the child needs to use a booster seat.
+However, if the shoulder belt touches or crosses the child's neck, or if the lap belt crosses the child's stomach, the child needs to use a booster seat.

-Do not let a child wear a seat belt across the neck.
-This could result in serious neck injuries during a crash.
+Do not let a child wear a seat belt across the neck or over the stomach.
+This could result in serious neck and internal injuries during a crash.

 Do not let a child put the shoulder part of a seat belt behind the back or under the arm.
 This could cause very serious injuries during a crash.
 It also increases the chance that the child will slide under the belt in a crash and be injured.

 Do not put any accessories on a seat belt.
 Devices intended to improve occupant comfort or reposition the shoulder part of a seat belt, severely compromise the protective capability of the seat belt and increase the chance of serious injury in a crash.